MPH Public Health (Web-based Learning) / Course details

 |Available as a free choice unit?||No|

-The MPH dissertation is an opportunity for students to focus on a public health problem that they have a particular interest in.
-Students can then deepen their understanding and enhance their skills in interpreting existing evidenc, alongside that they generate themselves, as part of a research process.
+The MPH dissertation is an opportunity for students to focus on a public health problem in which they have a particular interest.
+Students can then deepen their understanding and enhance their skills in interpreting existing evidence, alongside that which they generate themselves, as part of a research process.
 Students are guided in their development across the academic year, by an academic supervisor.
 This provides opportunities for students to benefit from more experienced academics, many of whom are working and researching public health questions themselves at a local and international level.

 To develop knowledge, critical appraisal and applied skills to use a research framework to fully understand and answer a defined public health question.

 |A. Knowledge and understanding||A1 Describe in detail a specific context, setting and/or problem and establish a coherent research-related question that forms the foundation of the written dissertation report/manuscript.|

 |B. Intellectual skills||B1 Construct a meaningful synthesis and critical interpretation of existing and new information, obtained as part of the dissertation process|

 C1 Apply appropriate methodology to obtain the data or information necessary to address the research question.

 C2 Use a justified methodology to analyse the data and/or information collected.

 |D. Transferable skills and personal qualities||D1 Demonstrate the ability to be a reflective and self-directed learner, to accomplish a substantial piece of academic work.|